davewalker5/RC2014/README.md

 ## Getting Started

-Please see the [Wiki](https://github.com/davewalker5/RC2014/wiki) for configuration details and the user guide.
+Please see the individual README files in each part of the repo for information on each utility and application.

 ## Authors